Video Above: Army Engineers More Lethal & More Explosive Fragmenting Artillery, Missiles

 “Today we are delivering precursor technology for when we land 6th-generation fighters on aircraft carriers.
 This technology uses high integrity differential GPS algorithms, encrypted communication signals, and inertial navigation sensors, all working together to enable jets to land on a small square on the back of an aircraft carrier with repeatable precision and accuracy,” said Conn Doherty, Senior director for Future Aircraft Systems & Technology Raytheon Intelligence & Space.

-Kris Osborn is the defense editor for the National Interest.
-Osborn previously served at the Pentagon as a Highly Qualified Expert with the Office of the Assistant Secretary of the Army—Acquisition, Logistics&Technology.
+Kris Osborn is the President and Editor-in-Chief of Warrior Maven and the Defense Editor of the National Interest.
+Osborn previously served at the Pentagon as a Highly Qualified Expert with the Office of the Assistant Secretary of the Army - Acquisition, Logistics & Technology.
 Osborn has also worked as an anchor and on-air military specialist at national TV networks.
 He has appeared as a guest military expert on Fox News, MSNBC, The Military Channel, and The History Channel.
 He also has a Masters Degree in Comparative Literature from Columbia University.